All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Can I drink coffee and energy drinks on GLP-1 medications?

 Yes, moderate caffeine intake is generally fine.
 Coffee can actually help with energy and even support bowel regularity.
-However, avoid high-sugar energy drinks and be mindful that caffeine can worsen nausea or acid reflux in some people.
+But avoid high-sugar energy drinks and be mindful that caffeine can worsen nausea or acid reflux in some people.
 Stick to 200-400mg of caffeine daily (roughly 2-4 cups of coffee).

 Will exercise make my fatigue worse?